pylipp/pydartz/README.md

 Play with your friends and keep track of your darts scores!

 ## Features
-- arbitray start value (501, 301, whatever positive number you like, ...)
+- arbitrary start value (501, 301, whatever positive number you like, ...)
 - unlimited number of players
 - scores can be passed in sum (i.e. the total visit) or throw by throw
 - finish suggestions
-- player database to keep track of player performance
+- player database to keep track of player performance (average, highscore, finishes, etc.)

 ## Upcoming
-- database evaluation to find player average, highscore, etc.

 ## TODO
 - revisit finish options (e.g. 56, 46)